morepath/more.jwtauth/README.rst

         }

 The following settings are available:

+extra_claims
+   A dictionary which contains extra information about the identity.
+   This information will be accessible from the identity and included in the token on login.
+   Don't use reserved claim names as "iss", "aud", "exp", "nbf", "iat", "jti" and the user_id_claim (default: "sub", see below).
+This claims will be silently ignored.
+   The default is None.

 master_secret
    A secret known only by the server, used for the default HMAC (HS*) algorithm.